 The fruit became ripe in the fall, just when we needed it.
 We only ate fruit seasonally.
 Without fruit in the fall, the human species might have perished like the dinosaurs.

 For thousands of years, we consumed approximately 16–20 grams per day.
 Now, we are seeing a huge increase in fructose consumption of about 85–100 grams of per day.

 The average middle-aged adult never stops eating long enough to empty the liver of its glycogen stores, so the excess fructose is converted to fat and triglycerides.

-OK, so the fruit has evil fructose, but it has other beneficial nutrients also.
-To come to the rescue of fruit, I will contend that fruit does have a lot of amazing nutritional benefits.
+OK, so fruit has evil fructose, but it has other beneficial nutrients also.
+To come to the rescue of fruit, I will contend that fruit does have a lot of amazing antioxidants and other nutritional benefits.

 Fruit contains, fiber, phytochemicals, micronutrients, flavonoids, anthocyanins, carotenoids, vitamin C, folate and some fruits are high in prebiotics.
 Also, fructose doesn’t have as high of a glycemic load as other sugars, so it doesn’t create as big of an insulin spike.

 If you eat the entire fruit with the skin and fiber it is much more healthy than a candy bar.
 Of course, if you drink “fruit juice” you are removing all the good part of the fruit and leaving mostly the fructose.

 Remember my comparison of fructose to ethanol?
 If you wouldn’t give your children vodka, you shouldn’t give them fruit juice.

 Active kids can eat fruit without any problems

 For the general, healthy population, eating fruit occasionally is fine.
 Some fruits are better than others, remember over-ripe fruit has more sugar in it than ripe fruit.